richysix/uge-job-scripts/README.md

 [dir-sync.sh](dir-sync.sh)

 Uses rclone to sync a directory between Apocrita and Sharepoint.
-Expects that rclone is configured with the QMUL Sharepoint Documents directory named `sharepoint-qmul`
+First argument is the directory
+Second is the name of the rclone remote [Default: sharepoint-qmul-buschlab]

-`qsub ~/checkouts/uge-job-scripts/dir-sync.sh [dir]`
+`qsub ~/checkouts/uge-job-scripts/dir-sync.sh [dir] [remote]`

 [dir-copy-from-sharepoint.sh](dir-copy-from-sharepoint.sh)